wux024/AnimalPoseTracker/README.md

 animalpose-annotator
 ```

 3. You can choose the configuration file.

-4. You can choose the images directory.
+You can choose the images directory.

-5. You can draw 'bounding box'.

-6. You can the object class.

-7. You can draw 'keypoints'.

-8. You can set the keypoint class.

-9. You can draw 'skeleton'.
+4. You can draw 'bounding box'.
+You can choose the object class.
+You can draw 'keypoints'.
+You can set the keypoint class.
+You can draw 'skeleton'.

-10. You can save the annotations.

-11. You can export the annotations to a file.
+5. You can save the annotations..
+You can export the annotations to a file.

 # Citation: How to cite AnimalPoseTracker